 The exchange ratio will also be affected by the number of shares of Arbinet common stock issued and outstanding immediately prior to the consummation of the merger, as well as the number of shares of Arbinet common stock that will be issuable as described in clause (ii) above.
 There are certain restrictions in the merger agreement on the ability of Arbinet to issue additional shares of common stock or awards relating to Arbinet common stock.
-As of November 30, 2010, there were 5,508,061 shares of Arbinet common stock issued and outstanding, 359 shares of Arbinet common stock subject to Arbinet warrants, 78,046 shares of Arbinet common stock subject to Arbinet equity awards other than options or SARs, and 49,372 shares of Arbinet common stock subject to Arbinet options and SARs with an exercise price or base price, respectively, less than the greater of (x) \$6.05 per share of Arbinet common stock and (y) the closing price of \$7.16 per share of Arbinet common stock on November 30, 2010; thus, as of November 30, 2010, with a closing price of \$7.16 per share of Arbinet common stock in the aggregate would count in the calculation of the exchange ratio formula provided above.
-Note that some shares of Arbinet common stock may not be excluded from the computation of the exchange ratio at the time of the merger to the extent the closing stock price per share of Arbinet common stock on the day prior to the closing of the merger is in excess of \$6.05 per share of Arbinet common stock.
+As of January 7, 2011, there were 5,529,435 shares of Arbinet common stock issued and outstanding, 359 shares of Arbinet common stock subject to Arbinet warrants, 73,678 shares of Arbinet common stock subject to Arbinet equity awards other than options or SARs, and 118,795 shares of Arbinet common stock subject to Arbinet options and SARs with an exercise price or base price, respectively, less than the greater of (x) \$6.05 per share of Arbinet common stock and (y) the closing price of \$8.44 per share of Arbinet common stock on January 7, 2011; thus, as of January 7, 2011, with a closing price of \$8.44 per share of Arbinet common stock, approximately 5,722,267 shares of Arbinet common stock in the aggregate would count in the calculation of the exchange ratio formula provided above.
+Note that some shares of Arbinet common stock that are issuable under Arbinet options or SARs and have an exercise price or base price, respectively, in excess of \$6.05 per share of Arbinet common stock may not be excluded from the computation of the exchange ratio at the time of the merger to the extent the closing stock price per share of Arbinet common stock on the day prior to the closing of the merger is in excess of \$6.05 per share of Arbinet common stock.